Classroom management - Week 1, Day 1

 Classroom Survey and Homework Instructions

-• Students are instructed to sit in designated seats, with specific mentions of seat numbers such as 7, 15, 18, 25, and 26, and to begin a survey quietly while holding a piece of paper.
+• Students are instructed to sit in designated seats, with specific mentions of seats 7, 15, 18, 25, 26, and 33 for various individuals during the survey activity.

-• After the survey, students are guided to hold a seating chart and another page, preparing for a group activity that involves ripping the paper at the teacher's command, specifically on a count of four.
+• After completing the survey, students are to hold a seating chart and another page, preparing for a group activity involving ripping the paper at the teacher's cue.

-• The teacher explains the process for passing in the completed surveys, detailing that students will pass their papers to the next person in their row, with specific names mentioned for clarity on who passes to whom.
+• The teacher explains the process for passing in papers, detailing that students will pass their surveys to the next person in their row, ensuring a silent and organized handoff.

-• Attendance is taken while students are instructed to read their homework or observe the classroom silently, maintaining a quiet environment.
+• Attendance is taken while students are instructed to read their homework or observe the classroom silently, maintaining a quiet environment during this time.

-• The binder must contain a pencil pouch, five dividers labeled as notes, vocab and roots, grammar, writing, and B hag tests and trackers, along with 100 sheets of loose-leaf paper.
+• The binder must include a pencil pouch, five dividers labeled notes, vocab and roots, grammar, writing, and B hag tests and trackers, along with 100 sheets of loose-leaf paper.

 20:13

-• Students are instructed to pair up and share something they did over the summer, using the phrase "this summer I" to start their sentences, emphasizing the need for drama in their storytelling.
-They should use appropriate language, avoiding any cuss words, and speak loudly enough for their partner to hear.
+• Students are instructed to pair up and share something they did over the summer, using the phrase "this summer I" to start their conversation.

 Channel avatarChannel avatarChannel avatarChannel avatarChannel avatar